-National School Safety and Security Services provides post-crisis school safety consulting support to schools that have experienced high-profile school violence and school safety incidents.
+National School Safety and Security Services provides post-crisis/post-critical incident school safety consulting support to schools that have experienced high-profile school violence and school safety incidents.

 We help school officials avoid knee-jerk reactions and overreaction by providing an independent, professional, and nationally-recognized expertise at a time when emotions are running high in a school-community.
-We bring a candid, heart-felt concern of a parent blended with a professional expertise and extensive experience of 25 years in 45 states addressing school safety, school security, and school emergency planning issues.
+We bring a candid, heart-felt concern of a parent blended with a professional expertise and extensive experience of more than 30 years with school and public safety officials from all 50 states addressing school safety, school security, and school emergency planning issues.
 We focus on best practices, balance, and common-sense with the long-term best interests of the school, school district, and school-community in mind.

 School-community emotions run high after a high-profile school violence incidents.
 School-community politics can also come into play.
 Media attention is front-page, top-story, and ongoing day after day.
 Pressures are on school board members, superintendents, and principals to “improve” security.
 Parents want “guarantees” that such an incident will never happen again.